RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 ## Questions?

 If you have any questions about the requirements or setup, please reach out to your recruiting contact.

-## Tips for Success

-- **Keep your repository private** - This protects your work and prevents other candidates from seeing your solution
-- **Start with the database schema** - A solid foundation makes everything easier
-- **Get something working end-to-end quickly** - Then iterate and improve
-- **Focus on the minimum requirements first** - Then add bonus features if time permits
-- **Update the README.md as you go** - Document new SQL scripts, dependencies, or setup steps immediately
-- **Test your setup instructions** - Clone your repo in a fresh directory and follow your own instructions
-- **Write meaningful commit messages** - They tell the story of your development process
-- **Don't overcomplicate** - A simple, polished solution is better than a complex, buggy one
-- **Grant collaborator access early** - Don't wait until the last minute; test that we can access your repository

 Good luck, and happy coding!
 We're excited to see what you build! 🚀